 - Heart attacks.
-We must check for pulse and do blood pressures, which we carry the stuff to check those vitals out in our first aid kits.
-We deal with that a lot of scenes because we are usually there a few minutes before an ambulance can get on scene.
+We must check for a pulse and do blood pressures, which we carry the stuff to check those vitals out in our first aid kits.
+We deal with that a lot of scenes because we are usually there a few minutes before an ambulance can get on the scene.

 - Falls.
 I know most people don’t think of a fall is bad, but I can be.
-It can range from scrapped knee to a broken bone all the way to death.
+It can range from a scraped knee to a broken bone all the way to death.
 Most people think of someone tripping, but it can also be falling off a ladder, a house, or a tree.
 We had a guy cutting a tree top out, and it fell on top of him pinning him in the tree.
 Once he was down we used a neck brace and bandages, which we always care in our first aid kits.

 7. Which are the items most commonly used from a first aid kit and why?